patrick-fs/fs-react-redux-sentry/README.md

 ## All the things that can go wrong...

 ### Handling and reviewing errors in React components
 React 16 introduced [Error Boundaries](https://reactjs.org/docs/error-boundaries.html) to handle exceptions thrown while rendering components.
+Error Bondaries will capture errors thrown from any component nested within them.
+All child compoments of the `App` component are wrapped in an Error Boundary, which means errors in any component will be handled.

 There's a single error boundary in Search Hacker News nested within the [`App`](https://github.com/patrick-fs/fs-react-redux-sentry/blob/master/src/components/App.js) component declaration: